allisonfash/AWS-Agroforestry/notebooks/Functions.md

 warnings.filterwarnings("ignore")
 ```

-#### Next step reads a GeoJSON file containing the boundary of the area of interest (AOI) using GeoPandas and converts it into a GeoJSON format.
+##### Next step reads a GeoJSON file containing the boundary of the area of interest (AOI) using GeoPandas and converts it into a GeoJSON format.
+If there are troubles with this step try copying the path directly from Sagemaker.
 ```python
 #This code will allow you to open and read the geojson data we uploaded into sagemaker
 aoi_gdf =  gpd.read_file(os.path.join('ucayali_boundary.geojson')) # aoi geopandas dataframe